ibm-cloud-docs/appid/manageidp.md

     </tr>
   </table>

   [Identity tokens](/docs/services/appid?topic=appid-tokens#identity) are automatically configured to match the length of time that you set for access tokens.
-These values cannot be different.
+The values cannot be different.
   {: tip}

 3. Click **Save**.